 • Prof. Aidan Culhane - Adjunct Clinical Professor of General Practice (Early Patient Contact Programme Lead)

-• Dr. Andrew O'Regan - Associate Professor of General Practice
+• Dr Andrew O'Regan - Associate Professor of General Practice

-• Dr. Patrick O'Donnell - Associate Professor of General Practice
+• Dr Patrick O'Donnell - Associate Professor of General Practice

-• Dr. Sarah Hyde - Associate Professor of Clinical Education
+• Dr Sarah Hyde - Associate Professor of Clinical Education

-• (TBC) - Executive Administrator, General Practice
+• Ms. Sinéad Burke - Executive Administrator, General Practice

 • Ms. Katherine Long - Senior Administrator, GP Education & Assessment